zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 In reality, once I added the `bookable` in the dependency array, the useEffect will keep on loading data from database which is not what we want.

 React's recommondation is not always feasible!

+# Use Tutorial's approach

+The parent pass `user` and `setUser` to userList. the user is used to retrieve `id` While I just pass `user` to userList, and id is tracked as a individual state Both approach works well.